babashka/sci/README.md

   (println "Result:" result))
 ```

-If the returned lazy seq was realized, the output would be:
+If the returned lazy seq was realized within the `sci/binding` scope, the output
+would be:

 ```
 Output: 0123456789
 Result: (nil nil nil nil nil nil nil nil nil nil)
 ```

-But without realization the result is:
+But because the result is only printed outside of `sci/binding` the result is:

 ```
 Execution error (ClassCastException) at sci.impl.io/pr-on (io.cljc:44).